To stop your children fighting, firstly, help the children sort out their own arguments.

 And lastly, give each of your children one-to-one attention.

-It may seem like your children really hate each-other, but most of sibling rivalry is about getting your attention.
+It may seem like your children really hate each other, but most of the sibling rivalry is about getting your attention.
 And if they can’t have your good attention, they’ll fight and argue to get your negative attention.
 So make the decision to spend 15 minutes every day with each of your children.

 - It could be playing games with them,